 This week we’re diving into common household dangers.
-To make things simple, we’ll walk through the home room by room, calling out common risks and offering easy, practical ways to keep your dog safe.
+To make things simple, we’ll walk through the home room by room, calling out common risks and sharing practical considerations that can help reduce risk for your dog.

 Kitchen